bendicsekb/openfoodfacts_datamart/README.md

 ![Kettle Dimensions Screen Shot](https://github.com/bendicsekb/openfoodfacts_datamart/blob/main/images/dimensions_kettle.png)

-We selected distinct values from pnns, contributor.
+We selected distinct values from pnns and contributor tables.
 For date dimension we choose all the unique dates from both date of creation and date of modification columns.
-For barcode dimension, we selected the one value of an product name for a barcode.
+For barcode dimension, we selected the one value of an product name for each barcode.
 We made an assumption that the same barcode means the same product – even if some small details can occur, like change in the package size.
 Nutrition table isn’t included, as we decided to degrade it and not have an separate dimension table. <br />
 SQL queries for barcode and date dimensions:
 ```
 SELECT max(barcode)as barcode, max(product_name) as product_name from OFF_version_produit group by barcode;